-- 3.1.1 As mentioned previously, the Water and Sanitation Program will support the Government in implementing the WSDP II for a five-year period and will support some of the targets under the program.
-The proposed AF, just like its parent project, is supporting WSDP 3, which was launched in September 2022.
-The AF consists of rural water supply and sanitation services in original 17 and eight additional regions out of 26 in the mainland Tanzania.
-Those regions have been selected against the criteria of low access to water and sanitation as well as high poverty and high stunting rates.
+- As mentioned previously, the Water and Sanitation Program will support the Government in implementing the WSDP II for a five-year period and will support some of the targets under the program.
+The proposed AF, just like its parent project, is therefore a subset of the WSDP II, consisting of rural water supply and sanitation services in 17(and an additional 8 to be confirmed after discussions) out of Tanzania's 26 regions, which have been selected against the criteria of low access to water and sanitation as well as high poverty and high stunting rates.
 The AF will directly support activities linked to increasing access to improved water services in rural areas to be implemented by both MoW and PORALG in participating districts.
-This will be based on investments identified by districts WASH plans with a focus on low-coverage communities as wellas rehabilitating and repairing water points that are non-or partly functional.
+This will be based on investments identified by districts WASH plans with a focus on low-coverage communities as well as rehabilitating and repairing water points that are non-or partly functional.
 In the rural areas, under this AF, RUWASA will act in conjunction with LGAs and CBWSOs.
 Further support will be focused on increasing access to safely managed sanitation services in rural areas which will be implemented by MoH and PORALG.
 The key activities here will be the national Sanitation Campaign as well as rolling out the Behaviour Change Communication strategy.
 Encouragement of local private sector suppliers and service providers in the marketing and installation of local products including plastic pans, handwashing stations, etc., will be a priority.
-Finally, institutional capacity strengthening for water and sanitation services in rural areas will be strengthened through MoW and MoH, and will focus on monitoring, quality assurance and sustaining the WASH service delivery. - 3.1.2 An environmental and social screening of the AF scope was undertaken.
-The purpose of the screening was to: (i) identify activities likely to have significant adverse impacts that are sensitive, diverse, or unprecedented on the environment and/or affected people; those activities are not eligible for the Financing and should not be included under the AF; and (ii) to identify potential risks (as well as opportunities) that may be associated with the Program and determine the priority areas that warrant further analysis through the environmental and social system assessment.
+Finally, institutional capacity strengthening for water and sanitation services in rural areas will be strengthened through MoWI and MoH, and will focus on monitoring, quality assurance and sustaining the WASH service delivery. - 3.1.2 An environmental and social screening of the AF scope was undertaken.
+The purpose of the screening was to: (i) identify activities likely to have significant adverse impacts that are sensitive, diverse, or unprecedented on the environment and/or affected people; those activities are not eligible for the Financing, and should not be included under the AF; and (ii) to identify potential risks (as well as opportunities) that may be associated with the Program and determine the priority areas that warrant further analysis through the environmental and social system assessment.
 The results of the screening are as follows: